stempler/bnd-platform/README.md

 Alternatives are including the repository content in the **buildSrc** folder as done in the [sample project](https://github.com/stempler/bnd-platform-sample) or by installing the plugin to your local Maven repository using `gradlew install` and adding it as dependency to your build script via `mavenLocal()` repository.

 *bnd-platform* has been tested with Gradle 1.11 and Gradle 2.0.
+However in Gradle 2.0 resolving dependencies takes very long compared to previous versions (let's hope this will be fixed in future Gradle versions).

 ### Tasks